alefz3r0/pptautomate/README.md

 ## Introduction

 PPT Automate creates PowerPoint presentations starting from a PPT template, data, and a set of action commands.
-Action commands can be either be written in Java or within a specific Groovy Script, i.e. to be dynamically stored and retrieved from a database.
+Action commands can be either be written in Java or within a specific Groovy Script, e.g. to be dynamically stored and retrieved from a database.

 Processing a PPT can be as simple as